Tuscany Cooking Vacation: Two Recipes from Tuscany

 3. Add the eggs to the onions and cook at low heat.

 * * *

-Looking for more of Chef Claudio's Tuscany cooking vacation recipes?
-Take a peek into our recipe archives!
-But again, while these recipes will give you the directions and ingredients to make classic Italian dishes, they're all missing a special something without Claudio in the kitchen working with you.
+Looking for more Tuscany cooking vacation recipes?
+Search for recipes our blog!
+But again, while these recipes will give you the directions and ingredients to make classic Italian dishes, they’re all missing a special something without making them in Tuscany!

 Sign up to receive our newsletter, which includes travel tips, recipes, promotions, and information on our best cooking vacations.